Taouuw/robotics2/README.md

 `ros2 launch edubot rviz.launch.py` |  Launches the `rviz` visualization and a joint position interface which lets you play with the robot
 `ros2 run edubot robot_hw`          |  Starts the Hardware driver for the robot `ros2 run controllers example_traj` |  Starts the an controller that commands a periodic example trajectory

+### For Virtual Machine Users

+Download and install both VirtualBox and VirtualBox Extension Pack from [here](https://www.virtualbox.org/wiki/Downloads).
+Ensure that both have the same versions.
+If you have a virtual machine already running, power it off first before installing Extension Pack and proceeding.

+Go to **Virtual Machine Settings > USB**, check **Enable USB Controller** and the corresponding USB type.
+In my case it was **USB 3.0 (xHCI) Controller**.

+Connect the robot's power and USB and then power on virtual machine.
+Every time you open a new terminal, source your `ros` installation and call the `colcon` compilation, as stated above.

+Verify that it can read the USB by listing files and directories with that starts with **ttyUSB**

+        ls -l /dev/ttyUSB*

+If you get a permission denied error such as [this](https://support.termius.com/hc/en-us/articles/6325078649753-When-trying-to-make-a-serial-connection-I-get-a-Permission-denied-error#:~:text=Most%20'Permission%20denied'%20error%20messages,identify%20the%20serial%20port%20path.&text=The%20next%20step%20is%20to,running%20the%20command%20provided%20below.) add your user account to the appropriate group

+        sudo usermod -a $USER -G dialout

+Log in and log out user account and then try again.
+Don't forget to source.

+Example implementation can be found [here](https://www.youtube.com/watch?v=h-EOHbVqsJg).

 ## Issues